 AGRADE Program (Accelerated Graduate Enrollment)

 This program enables qualified seniors in the College of Liberal Arts and Sciences to enroll simultaneously in the undergraduate and graduate programs of the College.
 Students may apply for the AGRADE Program during the term in which they will complete ninety credits; to qualify, students must have a minimum 3.6 g.p.a. in anthropology and a 3.5 in their overall g.p.a.
-For more details about the AGRADE Program, contact the Academic Services Officer in the Anthropology Department.
+For more details about the AGRADE Program, contact the Academic Advisor in the Anthropology Department.